simonhxd/Fortnite-China-Archive/README.md

 # Fortnite-China-Archive
-These builds are useless without an ssl bypass and/or pak edits, which will not be provided.
+Most builds will not be provided with a way of launching except for 7.01

 Sorry about the archive.org download times.
 Nothing I can really do about that.